SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: The winner uses this command after a ranked match to report the result of the match, @user being the person who lost the ranked match.
 Mention the User or use User ID.
 Has a 41 second cooldown.
     Example: `%reportmatch @Phxenix`
     Aliases: reportgame

-**%resources**
-    Info: Links to our Smash Ultimate resources document intended for beginners.

 **%roleinfo** `<role>`
     Info: Gets you information about a role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.